 How Much Should a 2 Person Backpacking Tent Weigh?

 What if you are looking for a little more space for yourself on a longer trail.
 For the hiking world it is known that a 2 person tent is really a 1 person plus space for gear, so how much should a 2 person backpacking tent weight?

-The average 2 person backpacking tent should weigh no more than 5 pounds, there are a large amount of options available that are under 2 pounds which makes carrying them for long periods much more comfortable.
+The average 2 people backpacking tent should weigh no more than 5 pounds, there are a large number of options available that are under 2 pounds which makes carrying them for long periods much more comfortable.

 Are Expensive Tents Worth It?

-With the large amount of tents that are available for $50+ why would invest in a more expensive version and are expensive tents worth it in the long run for backpackers?
+With the large number of tents that are available for $50+ why would invest in a more expensive version and are expensive tents worth it in the long run for backpackers?